Do I Need A Prenup? A Relationship Coach's Guide to Understanding Prenuptial Agreements

 What Is A Prenup?

-A prenup is a written agreement a couple creates that dictates what would happen in the event of death or divorce.
+A prenup (short for prenuptial agreement) is a written agreement a couple creates that dictates what would happen in the event of death or divorce.
 The agreed-upon prenup would override typical martial laws that govern division of assets, property, savings and retirement benefits.
 Like a marriage, a prenup is a legally-binding agreement.
+If you’ve heard of a prenup, you have probably heard of it in the context of super wealthy couples with significant assets.
+A lot of celebrity couples, or other people with wealth choose to get prenups so that their individual assets don’t get grouped together even though they are in a marital union.
 Although empirically, it was assumed that the only people who exercised their right to prenuptial agreements have been the wealthy and famous, couples of all kinds of financial backgrounds have chosen to structure their union with the additional support of a prenup.

 Why Get One?

-Couples make this (deeply personal) decision based on a number of factors.
+Couples make this (deeply personal) decision to get a prenup based on a number of factors.
 Many couples don’t understand the full extent of what a prenup can offer, and therefore feel intimidated and forgo this option.
-Whether or not you choose to execute a prenup, it should never be due to a lack of knowledge or familiarity with the details.
+Whether or not you choose to execute a prenup, you should never forgo the option due to a lack of knowledge or familiarity with the details.
 In the interest of learning, there are many reasons couples decide to enter into prenups (and none of the reasons are because they’re wealthy and famous).
 Some of those factors could include:

 - Protecting family wealth or family business